hybridgroup/gophercon-2023/drone/tello/README.md

 IMPORTANT NOTE: you must press the "P3" button when your program first runs for the "clone" joysticks we are using to fully turn on.

-**macOS**

-`brew install sdl2{,_image,_mixer,_ttf,_gfx} pkg-config`

-`go run step5/main.go`

-**Linux**

-`sudo apt-get install libsdl2-dev`

-`go run step5/main.go`

-**Windows**:

-Windows might not be working with SDL2 at the moment.

-1. Install mingw-w64 from [Mingw-builds](https://github.com/niXman/mingw-builds-binaries/releases).
-A 7z archive extractor software might be needed which can be downloaded [here](https://www.7-zip.org/download.html).
-In this example, we extract the content, which is `mingw64`, into `C:\`.
-2. Download and install `SDL2-devel-[version]-mingw.zip` files from https://github.com/libsdl-org/SDL/releases.
-    * Extract the SDL2 folder from the archive using a tool like [7zip](http://7-zip.org)
-    * Inside the extracted SDL2 folder, copy the `i686-w64-mingw32` and/or `x86_64-w64-mingw32` into mingw64 folder e.g. `C:\mingw64`
-3. Setup `Path` environment variable
-    * Put mingw-w64 binaries location into system `Path` environment variable (e.g. `C:\mingw64\bin`)
-4. Close and open terminal again so the new `Path` environment variable takes effect.
-Now we should be able to run `go build` inside the project directory.
-5. Download and install SDL2 runtime libraries from https://github.com/libsdl-org/SDL/releases.
-Extract and copy the `.dll` file into the project directory.
-After that, the program should become runnable.

 `go run step5/main.go`

 <hr>